guildai/guild.ai/include/remote-ssh-core-attrs.md

 `connect-time`
 : Number of seconds to wait for an SSH connection before quitting (integer)

+`venv-path`
+: Path to a virtual environment on the remote host (string)

+    Guild activates the environment for each remote command.

+    Paths are relative to the remote user home directory.

+    Virtual environments are standard Python virtual environments that are created with `virtualenv`, `guild init`, or the Python `venv` module.

+    To strictly control the environment activation, use `venv-activate` instead.

 `guild-env`
-: Remote path relative to the remote `user` home directory to a Guild environment (string)

-    Guild activates the environment for each remote command.

-    Note that Guild environments are standard Python virtual environments so this path may be to any directory created with the `virtualenv` command on the remote.

-    For more control over the environment activation, use `venv-activate`.
+: Alias for `venv-path` (see above for details)

 `conda-env`
 : Conda environment name on the remote (string)